mono/monotouch-bindings/LineaPRO/README.md

 Once you have your freshly baked `LineaProSdk.dll` you can run the included sample in your device and start developing awesome apps!

-__Just one note:__ Whenever you create a new Xamarin.iOS project that will be using Linea PRO SDK don't forget to add the following keys inside your __info.plist__ file:
+__Just two notes:__ Whenever you create a new Xamarin.iOS project that will be using Linea PRO SDK don't forget to add the following keys inside your __info.plist__ file:

 ```xml
 	<key>UISupportedExternalAccessoryProtocols</key>